 Additional Technology Requirements

 Additional technology requirements may be necessary in some programs of study.
 Specific requirements are notated in the Course Description of courses requiring additional technology.
-In addition, use of the voluntary Remote Proctor (RP Now) to administer final examinations will require use of a webcam with audio capability.

 CSU reserves the right to update technology requirements, including both hardware and software, throughout the duration of the program.
 CSU strives to be innovative in its curriculum delivery to support student engagement in coursework.

 Technical Support services are available and offer support services for Blackboard support and any associated 3rd party applications.
 Students encountering technical difficulty with their courses are encouraged to contact the CSU Helpdesk through the following methods:

 For Helpdesk availability, please visit the Technical Support page in the myCSU Student Portal.

 FAQs, Software Downloads, and Tutorials are available within the myCSU Student Portal under the Technical Support Navigation Tab.